State and federal laws recognize the importance of breastfeeding

 - Age of child: up to 18 months.

 - Space: The location must be in close proximity to the employee’s work area, and cannot be a toilet stall or restroom.
 The space needs to be shielded from view and free from intrusion from coworkers and the public.
 The space provided needs to be functional as a space for expressing breast milk.
-If the space is not dedicated to the nursing mother’s use, it must be available when needed in order to meet the statutory requirement.
-A space temporarily created or converted into a space or made available when needed by the nursing mother is sufficient.
+If the space is not dedicated to the employee’s use, it must be available when needed in order to meet the statutory requirement.
+A space temporarily created or converted into a space or made available when needed by the employee is sufficient.

 View a detailed summary of Oregon versus federal workplace support law.